Provisioning PVCs on the Block Volume Service

 • deletionPolicy: Delete specifies what happens to a block volume backup if the associated VolumeSnapshot object is deleted.
 Specify Retain to keep a block volume backup if the associated VolumeSnapshot object is deleted.

 By default, the same freeform tags and defined tags that were applied to the source block volume are applied to the block volume backup.
-However, you can use annotations to apply additional tags to the block volume backup (see Tagging Block Volume Backups).
+However, you can use parameters to apply additional tags to the block volume backup (see Tagging Block Volume Backups).

 Create the VolumeSnapshotClass object: